TechHax/Meme-Gen-Thing/README.md

 # Meme-Gen-Thing
-A Meme Generator, steals them from reddit.
+A Meme Generator, takes them from reddit.
 Used other open source code to make it.
+Feel free to use, no creddit needed.